 To specialize in demography, trainees must complete three sets of requirements as stipulated by the Brown University Graduate School, the PSTC, and their home departments.

-On top of the Graduate School and department-specific requirements, the PSTC has a core set of requirements for all trainees that form a coherent and integrated training program that socializes and prepares trainees to be professional population scientists.
+In addition to the Graduate School and department-specific requirements, the PSTC has a core set of requirements for all trainees toform a coherent and integrated training program that socializes and prepares trainees to be professional population scientists.
 This socialization and training takes place in semester-long courses, one- or two-week training modules, workshops, and activities.